Introduction

 Core

-- Parse PO Files — Read PO files from strings, 8× faster than alternatives
+- Parse PO Files — Read PO files from strings, 20× faster than pofile, 7× faster than gettext-parser

-- Serialize PO Files — Convert PO data back to strings, 5× faster than alternatives
+- Serialize PO Files — Convert PO data back to strings, 2.5× faster than pofile, 5× faster than gettext-parser

 - Full PO Support — Headers, comments, flags, plurals, and message context